Common pochard: Description

+Voice

+The male is generally silent, though he may whistle softly as part of his courtship display.
+The female growls softly—a sound transcribed as krrr—if she is flushed.
+The duckling has a short contact call of two to four notes.
+If distressed, its calls are higher and faster than are those of Anas ducklings of the same size and age.

+Similar species

+The male common pochard is quite similar to the male canvasback, but the latter has an all-dark bill.
+It is also similar to the redhead, but the latter has a yellow iris and a greyer back.

 Distribution and habitat

 Their breeding habitat consists of marshes and lakes with a metre or more water depth.
 Pochards breed in much of temperate and northern Europe and across the Palearctic.
 They are migratory, and spend winter in the south and west of Europe.

 In the British Isles, birds breed in eastern England and lowland Scotland, in small numbers in Northern Ireland with numbers increasing gradually, and sporadically in the Republic of Ireland, where it may also be increasing.
 While uncommon, individuals are also occasionally seen in the south of England, and small populations are sometimes observed on the River Thames.
 Large numbers stay overwinter in Great Britain, after the birds retreat from Russia and Scandinavia.

+Common pochards have been seen as vagrants in North America, especially in the United States and Canada.
+In South America, a record of the species exists from Colombia.

 Ecology

-These are gregarious birds, forming large flocks in winter, often mixed with other diving ducks such as the tufted duck.

-These birds feed mainly by diving or dabbling.
-They eat aquatic plants with some molluscs, aquatic insects and small fish.
-They often feed at night, and will up-end for food as well as the more characteristic diving.
-According to the article 'Patterns in the diving behaviour of the pochard, Aythya ferina: a test of an optimality model' Pochard's have a behavioral preference when it comes to their feeding patterns.
-This behavioral preference is that Pochards prefer shallower water in comparison to deeper water even though the food concentration in deeper water may be higher.

-In a number of countries the population of Common Pochard is decreasing mainly due to urbanization of the natural habitats and their transformation, as well as due to overhunting.

-The pochard is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.